srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 commit now
 ```

-An `ethernet-segment` is created with a name (ES-1) under BGP-instance 1.
-The ES identifier (`esi`) and `multi-homing-mode` must match in all leaf routers.
+An `ethernet-segment` is created with a name ES-1 under `bgp-instance 1`.
+The `esi` and `multi-homing-mode` must match in all leaf routers.
 At last, we assign the interface `lag1` to ES-1.

-Besides the ethernet segments, `bgp-vpn` is also configured with `bgp-instance 1` to get the BGP information of the ES routes (RT /RD).
+Besides the ethernet segments, `bgp-vpn` is also configured with `bgp-instance 1` to use the BGP information (RT /RD) for the ES routes.

 ### MAC-VRF Interface Configuration